computationalUncertaintyLab/importance_of_data/README.md

 In the code is a list of all the major cities and how the US average is computed.
 The dataset that is produced is called `./data_sets/weekly_weather_data.csv`.

-**HFlu Hospitalization data from NHSN**
+**Flu Hospitalization data from NHSN**
 1. Code to download this data is `./get_target_data.R`.
 2. Data is downloaded using modified code from the CDC FluSight GitHub Repository The weekly number of incident hospitalizations at state level and a US national estimate is produced.
 The dataset that is produced is called `./data_sets/target-hospital-admissions.csv`.

+**Population data**
+Population data for each state was taken from the CDC hosted FluSIght GitHub repository.
+This data is a single csv, was downloaded, and storeed in `./data_sets/locations.csv`.

+## Forecast (transmisison model) code
+The code to produce the two (red and blue) forecasts presented in the manuscript is located at `./model_code/forecast_with_signals__pastseason.py`
+This code produces forecasts for all states and a US national forecast for the previous 2023/24 influenza season in the northern hemisphere.
+This code uses the above datasets to produce the blue forecast.
+All forecats for this model are stored in `./forecasts_with_signals/`.
+The red forecast uses only the NHSN data and is located at `./model_code/forecast_without_signals__pastseason.py`